At a glance

 Germany is still far away from achieving the targets laid down in the European Water Framework Directive (WFD, EU Directive 2000/60/EC).
 According to it all water bodies should be in at least a good status by 2015.
-As this target has been missed, the two subsequent management cycles under the WFD now need to be used to reach the ambitious targets by 2027 at the latest.
+As this target has been missed, the next management cycle under the WFD now needs to be used to reach the ambitious targets by 2027 at the latest.
 The Federal States drew up management plans defining measures for improving water quality.

 A major problem for the status of many lakes is the use of too large amounts of agricultural fertilisers (cf. ‘Agricultural nitrogen surplus’).
-To reduce this surplus the Fertiliser Ordinance was comprehensively revised and adopted in spring 2017.
-It is already foreseeable now that additional measures are necessary to reduce the input of nutrients into surface waters to an acceptable level.
+To reduce this surplus the Fertiliser Ordinance was revised and adopted in May 2020.

 Determining the ‘ecological status’ of a lake relies mainly on a comparison of the presence of a range of species with what would naturally be present in that type of water body.
 Five status classes are defined from ‘very good’ to ‘poor‘, depending on the degree of divergence and other assessment factors.
 An ecological potential is assessed for artificial and significantly modified water bodies.
 The highest potential is present when all measures to improve the ecological quality have been taken.
 However, these must not have a significant negative impact on use.
-The classification is laid down in the Surface Waters Ordinance (cf. water protection policy in Germany).
+The classification is laid down in the Surface Waters Ordinance.

 More detailed information: 'Zustand der Seen' (in German only).